website banner

 Find some of your ATV stuff here!
 Click on the sidebar or title above to view a list of ATV equipment manufacturers.
 There is no endorsement of any of the manufacturers listed so buyer beware.
 If I or anyone else that I know of has had any trouble with a manufacturer, it won't be listed.
 As I get more info, I'll add manufacturers.
 Likewise, if I hear of any trouble, it'll be removed.

-STREAMING VIDEO: Our Tuesday night nets are no longer streamed onto the internet via the BATC.
-We found Zoom conferencing software works very well for our net.
-It's easy to install and use on your computer.
+STREAMING VIDEO: We host a Zoom ATCO / DARE ZOOM net every Wednesday at 8 PM EST/EDT.
+Zoom conferencing software works very well for our net.
+It’s easy to install and use on your computer.
 All you need is a reasonably fast computer, an Intel core I3, I5 or I7 with a dual or quad processor at 2GHz or better will do.
-You can join the meeting the first time by simply typing https //zoom.us/join and then click "download & run Zoom" to install the program.
+You can join the meeting the first time by simply typing https //zoom.us/join and then click “download & run Zoom” to install the program.
 Run the downloaded program and ZOOM starts.
-Click on Join then enter the meeting ID if prompted and you're in.
+Click on Join then enter the meeting ID if prompted and you’re in.
 You can join with video and audio or just audio.